 American Literature Honors is designed to develop student’s critical reading and thinking, as well as their ability to communicate effectively through writing, speaking, and listening.
 Students will practice close reading on a variety of American texts, from Anne Bradstreet to J.D.
 Salinger and produce numerous pieces of writing.
 American Literature Honors requires additional reading, writing, and further analysis of literary works covered in American Literature (English III), including additional material by John Steinbeck, Willa Cather, Kate Chopin, Mark Twain, and Zora Neale Hurston.
 A number of poetry genres will be covered and students will read and discuss American plays written by Eugene O’Neill, Lillian Hellman, Tennessee Williams, and Arthur Miller.
 Work with the vocabulary series continues with Wordly Wise Book 11.

-AP English is designed to engage students in the careful reading and critical analysis of works from various genres and periods, concentrating on works of recognized literary merit.
+(Grade 12) AP Literature has three main objectives: (1) to improve the student’s analytical writing, (2) to improve the student’s analysis of various literary genres, and (3) to acquaint the student with various types of criticism.
+This course is designed to engage students in the careful reading and critical analysis of works from various genres and periods, concentrating on works of recognized literary merit.
 Reading in this course is both wide and deep.
 The students will read deliberately and thoroughly, taking time to understand a work’s complexity, to absorb its richness of meaning, and to analyze how that meaning is embodied in literary form.
 In addition to understanding a work’s literary artistry, students will consider the social and historical values it reflects.
 Writing is essential.
 Essays will focus on the critical analysis of a work and will include expository, analytical, and argumentative pieces.
-The goal is to increase the students’ ability to explain clearly, cogently, even eloquently what they understand about literary works and why they interpret them as they do.
+The goal is to increase the students’ ability to explain clearly, cogently, and even eloquently what they understand about literary works and why they interpret them as they do.
+While it is not mandatory that students take the AP Literature and Composition exam, the course will be taught to prepare students for it; the level of work and the expectations of student are firmly at the AP level.
 Wordly Wise 12 completes our four-year sequential vocabulary series.